joeyw/octodoctotron/README.md

 methods.

 Octokit is well documented, but the GitHub API docs are sexy and I'd rather look through them.
 Does that make me shallow?
 Maybe, octobiteme.
-Octokit's docs already links to the offical API docs so we need to just reverse them.

 ## Hacking on fuzzy-octo-happiness